rticommunity/rticonnextdds-examples/examples/builtin_topics/README.txt

 Second, the callbacks for participant discovery are guaranteed to fire before the callbacks for readers or writers that are children of that participant.

-Note that there is a fourth builtin topic dealing with information about other Topics.
-As of 4.1d, such Topic information is not propagated until a particular reader or writer is created for that Topic.
-So, to get topic information install listeners for reader or writer builtin topics and examine topic_name or topic_data there.

 SUBSCRIBER:
 This shows how to set the user_data qos fields for participants and data readers.
 To do this, we first get the relevant default qos, then add our data as an DDS_OctetSeq.
 These Octets are opaque to DDS, and will not undergo any conversions during transmission.